-The Northern Lights are formed by particles emitted by the sun during solar explosions.
+The Aurora Borealis, more commonly referred to as the Northern Lights, takes its name from the Roman goddess of dawn, Aurora, and the Greek name for the north wind, Boreas.
+This natural phenomenon is formed by particles emitted by the sun during solar explosions.
 When these particles interact with the atmosphere in the Earth's magnetic field, energy is released, causing these peculiar luminous green streaks across the skies.

 On clear winter nights, sightseeing trips are organized around this spectacular—though fickle—natural phenomenon.
 The ideal location for sightings varies and excursion leaders are skilled in "hunting" the lights, finding locations where conditions are best for seeing them on any given night.

 There are no guarantees that you will see the Northern Lights during your stay, but in most cases, sightings are immediately improved outside populated areas, especially away from the light-pollution of the capital.
 A number of hotels in the country side offer special Northern Lights wake-up service.

 First thing first, clear skies.
 If the weather cooperates, you are already half-way there.
 You can always check weather conditions, cloud coverage and Aurora activity on the Icelandic Met Office Website.

 As far as equipment goes, the most important thing you can bring is a tripod and a cable release to avoid the dreaded shaken photo syndrome.
 If you don’t have a cable release, set your camera’s self-timer to two or ten seconds shutter delay, if available.

 There is no single setting for your camera that ensures great captures, but if you have manual options, you are probably best served with experimenting with various combinations of ISO, aperture, and exposure settings.
 As a rule of thumb, ISO setting between 800 and 3200, aperture between f/2.8 and f/5.6, and shutter speed at between 15 seconds and 30 seconds have proven effective.